mei-friend/mei-friend.github.io/_docs/basic/editing.md

 # Text Editing operations

-Under `Code` in the menu bar you can find various text editing operations like "Undo", "Search" or "Replace".
+Under `Code` in the menu bar you can find many common text editing operations like `Undo`, `Search` or `Replace`.
 [Keyboard shortcuts]({{ site.baseurl }}/cheatsheet){:target="_blank"} are also available for these operations.
-Make sure that your cursor focus is actually in either notation or editor panel when using a shortcut.
+To use the keyboard shortcuts, make sure that your cursor focus is presently in the notation or editor panel.

 <figure class="thirdwidth">
     <div class="figure-title">Fig.&thinsp;1: The 'Code' drop down menu.</div>